Hillary Clinton Wants To Hug Meghan Markle

 In October, Markle opened up about the vulnerability of being a new mother under the intense scrutiny of the tabloid spotlight.
 “Any woman, especially when they’re pregnant, you're really vulnerable, and so that was made really challenging,” Markle said in the documentary Harry & Meghan: An African Journey.

 Prince Harry and Markle recently announced their lawsuit against British tabloids for spreading “relentless propaganda.”
-Days after announcing their plans to sue the publisher of The Daily Mail, the royals announced they have filed a lawsuit with The Sun and The Daily Mirror over “the illegal interception of voicemail messages.”
+Days after announcing their plans to sue the publisher of The Daily Mail, the royals announced they had filed a lawsuit against The Sun and The Daily Mirror over “the illegal interception of voicemail messages.”

 Duchess Meghan also opens up in the documentary about dealing with negative press during her pregnancy:pic.twitter.com/lVCSfw05SZ— Omid Scobie (@scobie) October 18, 2019